-I was an introvert-turned-partially-extrovert who had built a tribe, began to peel back a layer or two for those who wanted to hear my heart, and established a deeper relationship with Jesus.
-If one post touched one reader - for the better - or sparked a desire for a personal relationship with the Lord then I have succeeded.
+I was an introvert-turned-partially-extrovert who had built a tribe, began to peel back a layer or two for those who wanted to hear my heart for Jesus.

-Tears shed, endless questioning and disbelief left me emotionally paralyzed on why someone I loved dearly could walk away.
+Tears shed, endless questions and disbelief left me emotionally paralyzed on why someone I loved dearly could walk away.